-The trick with this salad is the dressing – a combination of sweet, sour, hot and salty, which is fabulous with noodles and all sorts of salads
+The trick with this chicken salad is the dressing – a combination of sweet, sour, hot and salty, which is fabulous with noodles

 75ml (3fl oz) Thai fish sauce